JaakkoLipp/scale-inator/README.md

 Files:
-mansikka.py main with data processing
+mansikka.py main
 GUI.py GUI
-data.py excel / data storage
+data.py csv / data storage  if need alot of code

 BARCODE END WITH EOL / LINEBREAK P SYMBOL TO GET AUTOMATIC ENTER ON READ
 -calculate totals as a summ on excel with specific collector IDs